bitflate/bitflate.github.io/_posts/2020-01-01-bitcoin-security.markdown

 ### Bitcoin technology security

 Bitcoin is secured by its technology and operations.
 Beyond its technology, nobody is in charge of securing your bitcoins.
 You are on your own.
-A decentralized money requires everyone to take care of their security.
+Decentralized money requires everyone to take care of their security.
 There is no military to go after the bad guys, at least up until now, not yet.

 Bitcoin is full of scam because it lacks a social mechanism to provide security beyond technology.
 There is no police, no judge, no court, no military.